Linaro/Connect/_posts/bkk19/sessions/2019-02-08-warpdriver-development-update.md

 ---
 categories:
 - bkk19
-description: '> WarpDrive is a general accelerator framework for the user application to access the hardware without going through the kernel in data path.<br /> Huawei and Linaro are co-working together to develop warpdriver framework, which will be used in Hisilicon server chip Kunpeng 920.<br /> Will update latest status.'
+description: WarpDrive is a general accelerator framework for the user application to access the hardware without going through the kernel in data path.<br /> Huawei and Linaro are co-working together to develop warpdriver framework, which will be used in Hisilicon server chip Kunpeng 920.<br /> Will update latest status.
 future_image:
   featured: 'true'
   path: /assets/images/featured-images/bkk19/BKK19-401.png